ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/API-First-AsyncAPI.md

 | Client                       | Consumes (subscribe)  | Produces (publish)      |
 | OperationId Suggested Prefix | **on**&lt;Event Name> | **do**&lt;Command Name> |

+If you still find confusing which one is a provider and a client just use this rule: it can be only one provider of a given message while clients of a given message there can be many:

+- If the provider is the producer use publish section
+- If is the consumer use subscribe section.

+## Events, Commands, and Messages

+In a messaging system, there are two types of messages: events and commands.
+An event message describes a change that has already happened, while a command message describes an operation that needs to be carried out.
+In other words, events are used to notify subscribers about something that has already occurred, while commands are used to initiate an action or process.

+- **Event:** A message describing a change that has already happened.
+- **Command:** A message describing an operation that has to be carried out.

+Also, while there can be only one provider that produces a given event, but commands can be issued for one or many client producers.

 ## Understanding AsyncAPI Definition

+While OpenAPI and AsyncAPI come to document completely different architectural styles, they are similar in many aspects, in fact AsyncAPI YAML format was originaly based on OpenAPI format and structure.

 If you are familiar with OpenAPI you may find useful the following image borrowed from AsyncAPI documentation (click image to follow):